toros-astro/corral/docs/source/tutorial/tuto06.rst

 Loader, Steps, Alerts, and command line interface utilities, using the docstrings from the code itself.

-Si se utiliza el parámetro ``-o`` se puede redirecionar la salida de la documentacion a un archivo.
-Si lo hacemos corral sugerira renderizar su informacion a 3 formatos de ejemplo (HTML_, LaTeX_ y PDF_) utilizando la herramienta Pandoc_ (usted es responsable de instalar Pandoc).

-Ejemplo:
+When using the ``-o`` parameter we can switch the output to a file.
+In this case Corral will suggest render the information in 3 formats (HTML_, LaTeX_ y PDF_) using Pandoc_ (you will need to have Pandoc installed).

+Example:

 .. code-block:: bash